ionathanch/scraps/README.md

   (i.e. universes not attached to some Type 0 at the bottom).
 * Girard.idr: An "implementation" of Girard's paradox relying on Type: Type.
   As Idris 2 currently does not have cumulative universes yet, type checking this file will *not* terminate!
+* IndInd.idr: A demonstration of Idris' inductive–inductive data definitions with a model of a simple dependently-typed language with an intrinsically well-formed environment.

 ## Extensionality Principles